Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.

 First Input Delay (FID)

-First input delay is the time it takes users to interact with your page.
-This can range from clicking on a link to entering contact information in a submission form.
+The first input delay is the time it takes users to interact with your page.
+This can range from clicking a link to entering contact information in a submission form.

-With FID, Google considers 100ms to be the perfect length of time for a user to interact with your page.
+With FID, Google considers 100ms the perfect time for a user to interact with your page.

 Cumulative Layout Shift (CLS)

 Cumulative layout shift is how stable a page is as it loads.
-So if you have elements on your page moving around as the page loads, then you have a high CLS.
+So, if elements on your page move around as the page loads, then you have a high CLS.

 Cl P7GnEte7e9aO4tWrgMFYoOmpMqRWFqGfCqzAFQD9uevtwROzDU2sGmvZWphzX4MQdIuB3GcQItD0Jm2WxXJDMVJ9opjb8F0R6oTCVMDrYAgPWDaPV1BkBs9XjxzuLY954Ay7tmseG 82WIh857Vg